how to dispose of old carpet hero image

 1. Carpet disposal prices

-2. Ask your carpet fitter
+2. Pay your carpet fitter to dispose of it

 Carpet fitters often remove and dispose of your old carpet for an additional fee.
 It’s important to check your fitter has a waste carriers license to legally dispose of waste.
 If they don’t, you will be responsible if the carpet ends up fly-tipped.
 Check their license on the Environment Agency’s website.

-Expect to pay around £1-£2 per square metre for carpet removal by your fitter.
+Expect to pay around £2.50-£3.50 per square metre for carpet removal by your fitter.

 roll of old carpet for disposal near me with a saw on top

-3. Retailer removal & disposal service
+3. Carpet Retailer uplift & disposal service

+Some carpet retailers offer a carpet removal and disposal service if you buy your new carpet from them.
 Below is a table comparing the services offered by the UK’s major carpet retailers.
-To give a general idea of the costs, we’ve included the price for an average-sized living room in the UK (17.02m2).
+To give a general idea of the costs, we’ve included the price for an average-sized living room in the UK, which is 17 square metres.

 Carpet Retailer Cost per m2 Cost per room (17 m2)

-John Lewis £5.50* £93.50
+John Lewis £5.50* £94

 Need to uplift yourself?
 If you want to pull up the carpet yourself, check out our step-by-step guide to carpet uplift.